No-Idea-s/AnIdea.github.io/README.md

 Welcome to An Idea, a feature-rich game site created for you!
 With over 150 games to choose from, An Idea offers a unique and customizable gaming experience.
 Whether you're a gamer, a developer, or your average Joe, An Idea provides a seamless and enjoyable gaming environment.

 > Consider giving us a star!
-Especially if you forked this repository or you found some other use out of this repository.

 ## Features